MichiFrech/TMS/README.md

 ## Our software aims
 <p>
 Make project management easier and more efficient.
 The application will make large pin boards in companies useless because it will make everything digital and meetings won't be neccessary too.
 It doesn't matter where your are, our software provides world wide access thanks to the internet.
-Since the admin can ssign people to every task everybody knows what and until when it has to be finished.
-Working together was never easier!
+Since the admin can assign people to every task everybody knows what and until when it has to be finished.
+Working together was never easier thanks to TMS!
 </p>

 ## Structure of repository